MozaicWorks/DMARCReporting/README.md

 The main goal is to see a report of email failures to allow investigation.
 Therefore, this tool should be minimalistic, extracting the minimum necessary information and requiring a minimum infrastructure.

 While it's possible to deploy it as a cloud function through a later development of a Docker container, it should also allow running it locally after obtaining the DMARC zipped reports in some way.

+The current version has been developed mostly by [Thierry de Pauw](https://twitter.com/tdpauw), so all thanks should go to him :).